Tuesday, September 18, 2007

 Nibley Park LDS Ward House on about 2400 South on 6th East about 1930.

-South High School, which was not in Sugarhouse but about 1600 South State Street, is where most of the kids living in Sugarhouse went to school.
+South High School, which was not in Sugar House but about 1600 South State Street, is where most of the kids living in Sugar House went to school.
 The South High building is now occupied by Salt Lake Community College.
-Most of the Sugarhouse kids now go to the new Highland High School which is located just east of where the Sugarhouse Prison used to be on 2100 South.
+Most of the Sugar House kids now go to the new Highland High School which is located just east of where the Sugar House Prison stood.

 The old Coon Chicken Inn was located at 2960 South Highland Drive.